Shaddai

 Click for the blessing

-Last week's parashah (Vayeshev) related how Joseph, the favored son of Israel, was cruelly sold into slavery by his jealous brothers for 20 pieces of silver.
-However, the LORD was with him, and soon he was promoted to be the supervisor of his new master’s household!
-When Joseph refused the seduction of his master’s wife, however, he was unjustly thrown into prison, but soon was promoted to be the manager of the jail.
-After successfully interpreting the dream of Pharaoh’s imprisoned wine steward, Joseph hoped to be released, but the steward forgot to make appeal for Joseph before Pharaoh.
+Last week's Torah (Vayeshev) told how Joseph, the favored son of Israel, was cruelly sold into slavery by his jealous brothers for 20 pieces of silver.
+However, God was with him, and soon he was promoted to be the supervisor of his master's household!
+When Joseph later refused the seduction of his master's wife, however, he was unjustly thrown into prison, though he was soon promoted him to help manage the jail.
+After successfully interpreting the dream of Pharaoh's imprisoned wine steward, Joseph hoped to be released, but the steward forgot to make appeal for him before Pharaoh.

 As the Parashah opens, Joseph had been confined in prison for 12 years, but the time had arrived for him to fulfill the dreams given to him as a young man.
 The parashah begins: